sergzach/readingproc/README.md

     proc.terminate()
 ```

-*Getting control when expired, make some actions then continue reading output.*
+*Getting control when expired, make some actions and continue reading.*

 ```python
 from readingproc import ReadingProc, TotalTimeout